detlefs/FolderBookmarks/README.md

 # FolderBookmarks
-Module provides functions to manage and use folder bookmarks in PowerShell
+Module provides functions to manage and use folder bookmarks in PowerShell.

+The set bookmarks are automatically stored in a file `.folderBM.clixml` in the user's profile path (normally `C:\Users\<username>\Documents\WindowsPowerShell`).

+The module is provided under the Apache License Version 2.0.
+See http://www.apache.org/licenses/ for more details.

 **Latest version: 1.0.1**